junxit/us-congress-bills-114/metadata.md

 - Sen. Sullivan, Dan [R-AK] (S001198)

+## Committees (1)

+- Senate — Indian Affairs Committee

 ## Actions

 - 2015-12-17 — Introduced in Senate
 - 2015-12-17 — Read twice and referred to the Committee on Indian Affairs.
+- 2016-04-13 — Committee on Indian Affairs.
+Hearings held.
+Hearings printed: S.Hrg.
+114-326.
+- 2016-04-27 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2016-09-27 — Committee on Indian Affairs.
+Reported by Senator Barrasso without amendment.
+With written report No. 114-362.
+- 2016-09-27 — Committee on Indian Affairs.
+Reported by Senator Barrasso without amendment.
+With written report No. 114-362.
+- 2016-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 650.